 Absences are recorded by class/period.
 Absence is defined as the student not being present for at least 30 minutes of the class/period.
 A student shall be allowed a maximum of 10 absences, including check-in and check-outs, excused by a parent note per one school year.
 A doctor's excuse must be presented if the 10 absences with parent notes have been used.
 Doctor's notes do not count for any of the parent notes and can be used at any time to excuse an absence.
 The student does not have to use the parent notes before they use a doctor's excuse.
+When a student has used their 10 parent notes and doesn't have a doctor's excuse, they will be assigned after school detention.
+If students do not serve after school detention, they must go to ISS for one day.

-A written excuse (parent note or doctor's) must be given to school officials on the day the student returns to school in order for the student to receive an excused absence.
+A written excuse (parent note or doctor's) must be given to school officials on the day the student returns to school from a check out, check in, or absence in order for the student to receive an excused absence.
 A parent's note excusing an absence should include the date(s) the student was absent, the reason for the absence, the parent/legal guardian's signature, and a phone number where the parent/legal guardian may be reached during the school day.
 A student with an excused absence will be allowed to make up missed work with full credit.
 If a student receives an unexcused absence, he/she will not be allowed to make up any work that was missed and will receive a zero (0) for work that was missed, and may face further disciplinary action as deemed appropriate by the building level principal.